PointCloudLibrary/pcl/doc/tutorials/content/registration_api.rst

 ------------------------

 The problem of consistently aligning various 3D point cloud data views into a complete model is known as **registration**.
-Its goal is to ﬁnd the relative positions and orientations of the separately acquired views in a global coordinate framework, such that the intersecting areas between them overlap perfectly.
+Its goal is to find the relative positions and orientations of the separately acquired views in a global coordinate framework, such that the intersecting areas between them overlap perfectly.
 For every set of point cloud datasets acquired from different views,